Contents

 This would also reduce the demand for the service and number of collections required, saving money on fuel, maintenance and vehicles, and would also reduce the negative carbon impact of the service.

 As you may have read, the Government’s Simpler Recycling in the Environment Act has now come into force.
-That means that, from April 2026, local authorities will be required to collect plastic, paper and card, glass, cans, garden waste (which can be charged for separately) and weekly food waste collections.
+That means that, from April 2026, most local authorities will be required to collect plastic, paper and card, glass, cans, garden waste (which can be charged for separately) and weekly food waste collections.

 At the MBT, the waste is shredded and placed in an aerobic fermentation area.
 Air is drawn through to help aid the biological breakdown of the waste.
 After 12 to 15 days in the area, the waste is processed into refuse derived fuel which is then used in cement kilns and to produce electricity in energy-from-waste plants.